amita-shukla/blog-1/content/posts/2024-06-30--undo-everything-in-git-part-2/index.md

 This post has been loooooong pending.
 I have learnt my lesson - never title a post as 'Part 1' if the 'Part 2' is not ready yet.
 The first part was created back in 2019, and then a draft post was completed in 2021.
 I am writing this final conclusion on 2024, let's see what would be the actual date of publish!!

 This post takes up more scenarios for undoing where your code may be shared.
 It is risky.
-To be fair, apart from 'git revert' command, I don't remember running any of the above commands in a production code-base.
+To be fair, apart from `git revert` command, I don't remember running any of the above commands in a production code-base.
 Everyone makes mistakes - and it's better the mistake be announced to the world instead of hiding it under the rug (rug=reflog in this case)!